 The first state-wide voucher program, EdChoice gives students in failing public schools money to attend a participating private school.
 The voucher amount is set by the state and is currently a maximum of $4,250 for elementary schools and $5,000 for high schools.
 If the private school tuition costs more, parents must make up the difference.

 The Cleveland Scholarship and Tuitioning Program distribute vouchers for private schools through a lottery that gives low-income families preference.
 Applications are filled out with the private school, which then enters a family’s information into an online system.
-(For more information and a list of participating schools, click here)

 The Panhandle state now has two voucher programs — one for students with disabilities and another for low-income families.